 Dr. Patterson received her bachelor’s, master’s, and doctorate degrees from Georgia Southern, making her a proud “Triple Eagle.”
 She completed her pre-doctoral internship at Purdue University Counseling and Psychological Services in West Lafayette, Indiana.
 Following internship, Dr. Patterson quickly returned to Statesboro to continue serving the Georgia Southern student body.
 She is Co-Chair of the Georgia Southern Sexual Assault Response Team and heads planning and implementation of many programming initiatives, including Sexual Assault Awareness Week.
-She serves as co-director of the planning committee for the Georgia Southern Walk A Mile in Her Shoes©.
-She is also a certified R.A.D.
+She serves as Co-Director of the planning committee for the Georgia Southern Walk A Mile in Her Shoes©.
+She is a certified R.A.D.
 Systems Basic Physical Defense instructor.
 Dr. Patterson also serves on the Board of Directors for the Teal House: Statesboro Regional Sexual Assault and Child Advocacy Center.
-Dr. Patterson’s clinical interests include depression, anxiety, sexual violence and trauma, relationship concerns, multiculturalism, women and gender issues, and gender and sexual minority concerns.
+Dr. Patterson’s clinical interests include depression, anxiety, sexual violence and trauma, relationship concerns, multiculturalism, rural mental health, women and gender issues, and gender and sexual minority concerns.
 Her therapeutic style is integrative of Acceptance and Commitment Therapy, Interpersonal Psychotherapy, Feminist Therapy, and trauma-informed approaches.

 What is your favorite quote?
 “It is the possibility of having a dream come true that makes life interesting.”
 Paulo Coelho.
 And basically everything Kurt Vonnegut ever wrote and/or said.
 Hi ho.

 What is your favorite dessert?
 Cake, cookies, candy, pie.
 All Desserts are my favorite desserts.
 I could never choose just one!

-Dr. Eaton is currently completing her dissertation to finish her doctoral degree from Mercer University’s Clinical Psychology program and completed her pre-doctoral internship here at the counseling center.
+Dr. Pusser Eaton earned her doctoral degree from Mercer University’s Clinical Psychology program and completed her pre-doctoral internship here at the counseling center.
 Her experience has primarily been with college students across the state of Georgia, but she has also worked with younger adolescents in a school setting.
 Her clinical interests include anxiety, addictive behaviors, and co-occurring mental health and medical conditions.
-Her theoretical style is informed by person centered and interpersonal therapy.
+Her theoretical style is informed by person centered, psychodynamic, and cognitive behavioral therapies.

 What is the best television comedy of all time?
 There are so many great comedies on TV; I would say it’s a tie between How I Met Your Mother and Scrubs.
 I could watch either one of those every day of the week.